 Credit can be transferred only if the transcript has a grade and preferably number of credits.

-Confirm with CIPE whether to count the course towards major/minor/elective and follow up accordingly.
 Registry requires the credit transfer to be processed in a timely manner.
 Upon receiving the host institution’s transcript, CIPE makes a duplicate copy for processing with Registry and informs students to collect the original copy.
 Students can collect the original copy from Fang Wei during office hours.
 If Fang Wei is not in, please look for Beth or Lindsay.
 The host institution’s transcript will be useful for applications to graduate school, internships or jobs in the future.
 It takes time for the credit transfer to be reflected on your Yale-NUS transcript so if you urgently need to prove your participation in study abroad, the host institution’s transcript usually suffices.

 Credits to be counted towards major/minor/elective unrelated to major and minor

 Registry requires the credit transfer form to be complete, accurate and legitimate.
 This process can take several days to complete, as you are required to get signatures from faculty members who may need time to review your courses and determine equivalencies.
 Do not wait until the last minute to approach the faculty and please check that the faculty have filled in the form correctly.
 Ensure that your advisor’s input is in line with the requirements under Majors and Minors at Yale-NUS College in order to be accepted by Registry.